hypertidy/footprint/README.md

 # footprint

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of footprint bin point data at very high resolution, storing a sparse grid.
 These tools use spatstat and raster packages.

+It just exists as the code used in abstraction from the work done in 2015.
+I’d be happy to collab to extend this to ew work.

 ## Installation